 In some cases, even the courier services themselves have the right to open a package and thoroughly inspect its contents.
 This normally happens in the following situations:

 - The shipment is damaged or inappropriately packed.
 In most cases, restricted and not recommended items are discovered in shipments that show signs of damage and therefore require a closer check-up.

 - Signs of leakage or smells raise suspicions.
 While stains on the package might be a sign of leakage, an unpleasant odour can indicate that one is dealing with a perishable item gone bad.
 Both cases present a justifiable cause for the depot workers to inspect the shipment.

 - The shape of the packaging itself is suspicious.
 If the shape of the packaging reminds of a restricted or forbidden item, courier service workers are likely to inspect it.
-To avoid confusion when shipping items that look like forbidden goods, consider wise packing is advised to avoid confusion.
+To avoid confusion when shipping items that look like forbidden goods, consider them packing wisely.

 When a shipment is missing